What is an MRI scan?

 What to expect during an MRI

-Before the magnetic scan, you will be asked to remove anything containing metal.
+Before the magnetic resonance scan, you will be asked to remove anything containing metal.
 This includes watches, jewellery, piercings, dentures, hearing aids and some wigs.

 You will probably have to wear a hospital gown.